2019 Speaker List

 The U.S. faces significant changes in the domestic and global environment; we must be ready to meet 21st century challenges and to recognize emerging threats and opportunities.
 The US Government must better leverage partnerships to support and enable national security outcomes.
 We seek to build, enable, and maintain private sector partnerships to mutually share information, people, processes, technologies, innovations, and ideas to advance the Intelligence Community mission and strengthen national security.

-Julie Gaiaschi - Third Party Security, Wells Fargo
+Julie Gaiaschi - Co-Founder, Third Party Risk Association

 Integrating Your TPRM Program Into The Procurement Process